-The Rotary Club of Truro Boscawen is one of 34,000 clubs worldwide.
-Its 32 men and women members are typical of this global network of business, professional, and community volunteers who give their time and talents to help with local and international concerns.
+The Rotary Club of Truro Boscawen is one of 34,000 clubs in the worldwide network of Rotary International.
+Our 33 men and women members are typical of the business, professional, and community volunteers who give their time and talents to help with local and international concerns.
 We meet on most Monday evenings at the Truro Cathedral Restaurant.

 Please glance through this Home page and the "What we do" tab at the top to see the kinds of activities that we are involved in at home and abroad.

 Victoria Gardens in the spring

 The Club is always pleased to hear from anyone interested in finding out more about Rotary, or is considering possible membership.
 For more information about Rotary click on the Join Rotary/Make a world of difference symbol above right.

 To get in touch about any topic, click on this link, or the Contact link in the menu at the foot of the page.

 For more information about Truro and the area go to http://www.enjoytruro.co.uk.

 What we do